EvanSkiStudios/EvanSkiStudios/README.md

 ### My Work

 I develop games under the name **EvanSkiStudios**.
 Occasionally, I collaborate with friends in an indie group called **Pixellated Hammered Raccoon**.
-Together, we create games for the GameMaker Community Jam, which I co-host.
+Together, we create games for the GameMaker Community Jam, which I previously co-hosted.

 ## Projects and Contributions